Welcome

 SQE1 Syllabus

-For SQE1, you are required to understand the statutory framework governing personal representatives' duties and powers when administering estates.
-In your revision, focus on:
+For SQE1, you are required to understand the statutory framework governing personal representatives' duties and powers when administering estates, with a focus on the following syllabus points:

 • the statutory powers and duties of personal representatives under the Trustee Act 1925 and Trustee Act 2000